keseljevicjovan/plinko/README.md

 ---

 ## License
-This project is licensed under the MIT License (for now).
+This project is licensed under the GPL-3.0 License (for now).
 See the [LICENSE](LICENSE) file for details.

 ---